rigwild/ocr-search/README.md

   Usage
     $ ocr-search --words "<words_list>" <input_files>

+  To delete images created from PDF files pages extractions, check the other provided command:
+    $ ocr-search --help

   Required
     --words List of comma-separated words to search (if "MATCH_ALL", will match everything for mass OCR extraction)